unifying-solution/MedMinder/README.md

 MedMinder
 =========

-MedMinder is a web applicaton that allows patients taking medications to easily manage their perscriptions and their medicine schedule.
+MedMinder is a web applicaton that allows patients taking medications to easily manage their prescriptions and their medicine schedule.

 Requirements
 ------------